techiediaries/techiediaries/_posts/2017/2017-12-21-ionic-firestore-crud.md

 ---
-layout: post
+layout: bpost
-title: "Create Ionic 4/Angular  CRUD Application with Firestore and AngularFire2"
+title: "Create Ionic 5/Angular  CRUD Application with Firestore and AngularFire2"
 image: "images/content/ionic.jpg"
-excerpt: "In this tutorial we'll use the new Google's Firestore database to create a simple Ionic 4 mobile application with CRUD (Create, Read, Update and Delete) methods using Angularfire2.
-We'll start by introducing the Firestore database and its features vs the old Firebase real-time database then we'll scaffold a new Ionic 4/Angular project, setup our Firebase account and enable the Firestore database then we'll integrate the new database with our Ionic application and create the CRUD methods which can be used to create, read, update and delete simple products document from a collection in the database" tags : [ionic , angular]
+excerpt: "In this tutorial we'll use the new Google's Firestore database to create a simple Ionic 5 mobile application with CRUD (Create, Read, Update and Delete) methods using Angularfire2.
+We'll start by introducing the Firestore database and its features vs the old Firebase real-time database then we'll scaffold a new Ionic 5/Angular project, setup our Firebase account and enable the Firestore database then we'll integrate the new database with our Ionic application and create the CRUD methods which can be used to create, read, update and delete simple products document from a collection in the database"
+date: 2020-05-03
+tags : [ionic]
 ---

-**In this tutorial we'll use the new Google's Firestore database to create a simple Ionic 4/Angular mobile application with CRUD (Create, Read, Update and Delete) methods using Angularfire2.
-We'll start by introducing the Firestore database and its features vs the old Firebase real-time database then we'll scaffold a new Ionic 4/Angular project, setup our Firebase account and enable the Firestore database then we'll integrate the new database with our Ionic application and create the CRUD methods which can be used to create, read, update and delete simple products document from a collection in the database so let's get started!**
+**In this tutorial we'll use the new Google's Firestore database to create a simple Ionic 5/Angular mobile application with CRUD (Create, Read, Update and Delete) methods using Angularfire2.
+We'll start by introducing the Firestore database and its features vs the old Firebase real-time database then we'll scaffold a new Ionic 5/Angular project, setup our Firebase account and enable the Firestore database then we'll integrate the new database with our Ionic application and create the CRUD methods which can be used to create, read, update and delete simple products document from a collection in the database so let's get started!**

 ![](/images/content/ionic2.jpg)